syncfusion-content/maui-docs/MAUI/DataGrid/Getting-started.md

 }
 {% endhighlight %}

-N> If you want your data model to respond to property changes, implement `INotifyPropertyChanged` interface in your model class.
+N> If you want your data model to respond to property changes, implement the `INotifyPropertyChanged` interface in your model class.

-Create a model repository class with OrderInfo collection property initialized with required number of data objects in a new class file as shown in the following code example and save it as OrderInfoRepository.cs file:
+Create a model repository class with OrderInfo collection property initialized with the required number of data objects in a new class file as shown in the following code example and save it as OrderInfoRepository.cs file:

 {% highlight c# %}
 public class OrderInfoRepository